microsoft/SPTAG/README.md

 Vectors returned for a query vector are the vectors that have smallest L2 distance or cosine distances with the query vector.

-SPTAG provides two methods: kd-tree and relative neighborhood graph (SPTAG-KDT) and balanced k-means tree and relatrive neighborhood graph (SPTAG-BKT).
+SPTAG provides two methods: kd-tree and relative neighborhood graph (SPTAG-KDT) and balanced k-means tree and relative neighborhood graph (SPTAG-BKT).
 SPTAG-KDT is advantageous in index building cost, and SPTAG-BKT is advantageous in search accuracy in very high-dimensional data.